danningyu/CS216Project/README.md

 The first command will create some `.p4gen` files, which will be incorporated into `code_gen.p4` by the compiler.
 The second command will output a file called `code_gen.p4i`.
 You can then copy paste the contents into the [P4 sandbox](https://p4.org/sandbox-page/) to test the code.

-## Header format
-The header format currently used is:
-- 8 bit source address
-- 8 bit destination address
-- 8 bit output face (to check for correctness)
-- Everything after that is considered payload

-We currently forward based on **source**, not destination address.
-Yes, this is wrong, but I'm too lazy to fix it.